sansungyoon/bigdata/sqoop/answer.md

 19/04/07 22:26:46 INFO mapreduce.ImportJobBase: Transferred 5.6311 MB in 47.6156 seconds (121.0994 KB/sec)
 19/04/07 22:26:46 INFO mapreduce.ImportJobBase: Retrieved 129761 records.

-#3.
+#3.Finally save in /loudacre/accounts/CA only clients whose state is from California.
+Save the filein avro format and compressed using snappy.
+From the terminal, display some of the records that you just imported.
+Take a screenshot and save it as CA_only.

-##[training@localhost ~]$ sqoop import --connect jdbc:mysql://localhost/loudacre --username training --password training --table accounts --target-dir /loudacre/acoounts/CA --as-avrodatafile --where "state='CA'" --compression-codec org.apache.hadoop.io.compress.SnappyCodec
+[training@localhost ~]$ sqoop import --connect jdbc:mysql://localhost/loudacre --username training --password training --table accounts --target-dir /loudacre/acoounts/CA --as-avrodatafile --where "state='CA'" --compression-codec org.apache.hadoop.io.compress.SnappyCodec
 19/04/07 22:44:23 INFO sqoop.Sqoop: Running Sqoop version: 1.4.6-cdh5.7.0
 19/04/07 22:44:23 WARN tool.BaseSqoopTool: Setting your password on the command-line is insecure.
 Consider using -P instead.
 19/04/07 22:44:23 INFO manager.MySQLManager: Preparing to use a MySQL streaming resultset.